How CBD treats epilepsy and seizures in animals

 The seizure itself is often characterised by a stiffening of the neck and legs, stumbling and falling over, uncontrollable chewing, drooling, paddling of the limbs, loss of bladder control, defecating, vocalising, and violent shaking and trembling.

-Once the seizure subsides, animals may experience the postictal stage where they may appear confused, disoriented, dazed, or sleepy.
+Once the seizure subsides, animals may experience the postictal stage where they may appear confused, disoriented, dazed, or sleepy as they return to baseline.

 Although these anti-seizure medications have high efficacy ratings, they also contain several caveats.
 Most notably is the fact that once treatment is started, it will likely be continued for life.
 Stopping these medications abruptly can cause even more intense seizures to occur.